fushra/highlighting/README.md

 # highlighting

-The highlighting files for Fushra MEML
+This repo contains syntax highlighting files for Fushra MEML.
+These files are generated using [iro](https://eeyo.io/iro/).